ORippler/gaussian-ad-mvtec/README.md

 ## Citation and Contact

-If you find our work useful, please consider citing our paper presented at ICPR2020
+If you find our work useful, please consider citing our paper presented at ICPR2020 as well as the journal extension published at IEEE TIM

 ```
 @InProceedings{Rippel2020aModeling,